adhoc Flow/1

 Created from First Principles

-Every dimension, every taper and fold; every internal cubic millimeter is intentional and optimized for accurate sonic reproduction.
+Every dimension, every taper and fold, every cleft, dimple and pimple; every internal cubic millimeter has a purpose.

 Flow/1 Explosion